LucDupAtGitHub/PDBP/README.md

 ### Introduction

-The first computation transformer (and corresponding program transformer) that we describe is the `FreeTransformer` that is used to give a *tail recursive* meaning to programs.
+The first computation transformer (and corresponding program transformer) that we describe is `trait FreeTransformer` that is used to give a *tail recursive* meaning to programs.

 ### `FreeTransformer`